ModellingDairyNZ/Waituna_study_software/README.md

 # Waituna_study_software
-Data and software used by the DairyNZ and Deltares team for the Waituna catchment-lagoon optimisation study In this repo the reader will find the following files:
+Data and software used by the DairyNZ and Deltares team for the Waituna catchment-lagoon optimisation study.
+In this repo the reader will find the following files:

 Example of an input file: